blacklightpy/vaultofknowledge/Photography.md

 **Bokeh**
-Aesthetic effect created by soft out of focus
+Aesthetic effect created by soft out of focus backgrounds in an image.